 - Mandibular Condyle: This is the rounded portion of the lower jawbone that fits snugly into the socket of the temporal bone.

-- Articular Disc: The articular disc is a fibrous cushion between the condyle and temporal bone, absorbing shock and supporting smooth movement.
+- Articular Disc: A small, fibrous disc between the condyle and the temporal bone.
+This disc acts as a cushion to absorb shock and allows the jaw to move smoothly.
 Misalignment or degeneration of this disc can contribute to TMD symptoms.

 - Temporal Bone: Part of the skull, the temporal bone forms the socket where the TMJ connects.
 This structure provides a smooth surface for movement and stability within the joint.

 - Ligaments and Muscles: Jaw movement is supported by TMJ ligaments and muscles, including the masseter and temporalis muscles.
-Inflammation or tension in these muscles can result in TMD symptoms like pain and stiffness.
+Tension or inflammation in these muscles can cause pain and stiffness, common symptoms of TMD.

 How TMD Affects Jaw Function